Afternoon Tea With A Twist

 Nostalgic, quality, nature.

-If we have inspired you to pop over to the Dandelyan for a spot of afternoon tea with a twist, you can find all the details you need here.
 If you fancy recreating your own botanical afternoon tea experience, you can also buy Portmeirion's Botanic Garden collection here.

 Credit for the lovely photography used within this blog post goes to @dannyborchert, @markaizatt and @mondrianldn of Instagram, using the #dandelyanwyldtea hashtag.